Norris' home runs help Rays hold off White Sox 7-5

 Rasmus' eighth home run provided the Rays with an insurance run in the eighth.

+''I've had a lot of at-bats off (Holland) every year so I have a decent idea of what he tries to do,'' Norris said. ''He just made a couple mistakes.''

+The Rays, who have hit four or more homers in a game five times this season, raised their total for the year to 92, three fewer than league-leading Houston.

-All three of the homers came off Chicago starter Derek Holland (4-6), who gave up six runs and nine hits in 4 2/3 innings.
+Holland gave up six runs and nine hits in 4 2/3 innings.

+''It was a very frustrating day for me.
+Definitely not happy with that,'' Holland said. ''The very positive thing out of that is the guys battled back, and we almost came back.
+Unfortunately, it didn't go our way, and I feel that's more my fault than anything else.''

 Garcia's 10th home run came with two on in the sixth, accounting for all three of the runs off Odorizzi, who struck out eight in 6 2/3 innings.
 Odorizzi (4-3) has given up at least one homer in each of his last eight starts.